 Did you know that California has the most families living paycheck to paycheck in the continental United States?
 Over three million Californians rely on every dollar of their weekly income to cover the state's high cost of living expenses, and even more families have struggled during COVID-19.
 As such, many employees fear speaking up about hostile work environments, paycheck discrepancies, sexual harassment, or health concerns.

 Fear of employer retaliation creates a dangerous cycle of labor law abuses, but legal protections exist under state and federal law.
-You may confidentially discuss your workplace concerns with an L.A. employment attorney to determine whether your employer violated applicable labor laws.
+You may confidentially discuss your workplace concerns with a Los Angeles workplace discrimination lawyer to determine whether your employer violated applicable labor laws.
 If so, you might immediately qualify for the following anti-retaliation protections.

 Whistleblower Protection Programs

 Many federal legislative schemes, including the Affordable Care Act, prevent employers from retaliating against whistleblowers.
 This protection includes working with attorneys to report potential health, safety, tax, financial, and insurance violations to OSHA and the California Labor Commissioner's Office.
 For example, employers cannot penalize employees reporting potential tax evasion, overtime wage violations, or pregnancy discrimination.
 Retaliation includes the following employer actions in California:

 - Creating hostile work environments, including harassment, intimidation, and conduct leading to constructive discharge

 - Responsive and unfair threats against immigrant workers